-I’m so glad Fictional Pairings published my story last December.
+I’m so glad Fictional Pairings (sad that they’re gone) published my story in December 2017.
 Such a cool idea to publish fiction and pair the stories with music, so it was quite a treat to have these folks provide a soundtrack to my weird tale.
 And I must say, the selected tune fits the piece, as they say, like a glove.

 Hand of God

 by DL Shirey

 Day clicked on and the city was about its business.
 Perpendicular streets, buildings in workaday beige, multistory windows with gray reflections of smudged, flat sky.
 Block upon uniform block, an automatic map I followed from here to there without thinking.

 Then came a movement from above; two movements, from opposite edges of sky.

 These were not clouds.
 They were too dark and well above where clouds should be.
 Huge, elongated shapes were suddenly moving toward each other at incredible speed.
 As space closed between them, their silhouettes bent, knuckling together like the letter C. And when the open tips collided, I expected a cataclysmic boom.
 It didn’t come.

 All this occurred in two seconds, and the suddenness of the event made pedestrians cower.
 Dozens of people on the sidewalk around me dropped briefcases and coffees.
 I raised my own arms in reflex as if my bony wrists and splayed fingers might protect me from shadowy apocalypse.